0xGRAV3R/lend-front-end/README.md

 - [ ] Add const [banks, setBanks] = useState([])
 - [ ] Add const depositBank
 - [ ] After finishing with the functions, we can now adapt the user interface
+- [x] Iterate and display the lends in the UI

 ## Solana dApp Scaffold Next